t4rra/CCStopper/README.md

 ---

-**Issue:** Error message: `The target registry key cannot be found, or it has been edited already.
-Cannot proceed with Acrobat fix.` and there is no value in the registry.
+**Issue:** Error message: `The target registry key cannot be found.
+Cannot proceed with Acrobat fix.`

 **Fix:** Create a DWORD value (in the registry) called `IsAMTEnforced` with a value of 1.
 You will not need to patch Acrobat with the script after this.